 To Make the Mousse Layers:

 - Prepare the chocolate mousse layer: combine the chocolate, 3/4 cup of cream, and salt in a microwave-safe bowl.
 Microwave in 30-second increments, stirring every 30 seconds, until the chocolate has melted and the mixture is smooth.
-Pour it into a large bowl, and let it cool to room temperature, stirring occasionally.
+Pour it into a large bowl, and let it cool to slightly above room temperature (about 95-100 degrees C), stirring occasionally.

-- Finally, prepare the vanilla bean layer.
-Combine the white chocolate, 1/2 cup heavy cream, honey, and salt in a microwave-safe bowl.
-Continue to make this layer the same way you made the previous two layers.
-At the very end, stir in the vanilla bean paste and pour the mousse over the raspberry mousse layer.
+- Prepare the vanilla bean layer: combine the white chocolate, 1/2 cup heavy whipping cream, honey, and salt in a microwave-safe bowl.
+Continue to make this layer the same way you made the previous two layers by allowing the chocolate mixture to cool, whisking in the gelatin, and folding in the whipped cream.
+After completing those steps, stir in the vanilla bean paste and pour the vanilla mousse over the raspberry mousse layer.
 Refrigerate to set the mousse layers very well, at least 4 hours or overnight.

-- To finish the cake, push the bottom out from the pan, or unhinge the sides, and unwrap the acetate strip.
+- To finish the cake: push the bottom out from the pan, or unhinge the sides, and unwrap the acetate strip.
 Transfer the cake to your serving platter.
 Make a quick chocolate ganache by putting the chopped chocolate in a small bowl and heating the cream to a simmer.
 Pour the hot cream over the chopped chocolate and whisk gently until the chocolate melts and you have a smooth, shiny mixture.